-Are Scrambled Holograms the Future of Unhackable Encryption? - YaNoticias
+Are Scrambled Holograms the Future of Unhackable Encryption? - YANoticias

 – Rising Demand for Cybersecurity: As digital threats continue to evolve, the need for more robust encryption methods is becoming critical to safeguarding sensitive data.

-– Potential for Market Growth: The optical encryption market is expected to grow substantially as organizations seek cutting-edge solutions to combat increased cyber-attacks.
+– Potential for Market Growth: The optical encryption market is expected to grow substantially as organisations seek cutting-edge solutions to combat increased cyber-attacks.

 – Security Innovations: With ongoing research and development, future iterations of this technology may lead to practical applications that could transform digital encryption standards.